28 Jul 2021 • BLOG - News

 Another interesting point to remember is that it shows credibility to ISPs when recipients engage with your email, replying to your email being one of those cases.
 Safe sender privileges include bypassing some of an ISPs mail filters and delivering straight to the inbox.

 As mentioned before, some people skip over the unsubscribe link and reply directly to your email asking to be removed.
-These customers bypass the unsubscribe link is because they’re afraid it will only flood their mailbox with more email.
+These customers bypass the unsubscribe link because they’re afraid it will only flood their mailbox with more emails.
 Make sure you honor these requests promptly and suppress the email addresses from your list.
 The last thing you want is for these recipients to feel like they are being unheard and in frustration, mark your email as spam.

-Building the best conversation
+Build the best conversation

 A reply-to email address is essential to any email marketing program.
 It nurtures the conversation between you and your customers.